cockroachdb/docs/src/current/v24.1/ui-overview.md

 By default, the DB Console shares anonymous usage details with Cockroach Labs.
 For information about the details shared and how to opt-out of reporting, see [Diagnostics Reporting]({% link {{ page.version.version }}/diagnostics-reporting.md %}).

-## License expiration alert
+## License expiration message

-If you have [set a license]({% link {{ page.version.version }}/licensing-faqs.md %}#set-a-license) to use [Enterprise Features]({% link {{ page.version.version }}/enterprise-licensing.md %}), you will see an alert message on the top right of the DB Console.
+If you have [set a license]({% link {{ page.version.version }}/licensing-faqs.md %}#set-a-license) to use [Enterprise Features]({% link {{ page.version.version }}/enterprise-licensing.md %}), a license expiration message will be displayed at the top right of the DB Console.
 While the license is valid, the message will read "License expires in _X_ days".
 If the license is no longer valid, the message will read "License expired _X_ days ago".
-Hovering over either alert message will display a tooltip with the actual expiration date of the license.
+Hovering over either message displays a tooltip with the expiration date of the license.

 ## See also